andrew-ya/SmartCOM3/README.md

 ##THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND
 ##TEST ALL FUNCTIONALITY YOU ARE USING
 #Contact
-Feel free for contact with me on moex@anton.red russian or english
+Feel free for contact me on moex@anton.red russian or english